Gong

-Gong Lowkite Parawing: Brand Overview and What You Need to Know
+Gong Lowkite Parawing: Full Brand Overview (2026)

 Gong is one of the most interesting brands in parawingfoiling right now.
 A French company with deep roots in surf and foiling, they've entered the parawing market with the Lowkite series and quickly built a reputation for delivering genuine performance at a price that undercuts most of the competition.